passivsystems/protean/README.md

 # Protean

 Mock RESTful API's, for all of your projects, hotswap API behaviour at run time.
 Control it all with REST via curl or a command line interface.
 Simulate errors.
 Automatically generate curl commands to test your services.
-All projects added get documentation generated in webapp form.
+All projects added get documentation generated in webapp form, this describes the surface area of your API's - mandatory headers etc.

 This is a Clojure project which uses edn to build simulated RESTful API projects.
 Protean is used commerically to help speed development and test complex distributed systems.